 Huron is a somewhat small city located in the state of South Dakota.
 With a population of 13,313 people and five constituent neighborhoods, Huron is the ninth largest community in South Dakota.

-Huron is a somewhat ethnically-diverse city.
+Huron is a very ethnically-diverse city.
 The people who call Huron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huron residents report their race to be White, followed by Asian.
 Huron also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.78% of the city’s residents.
-Important ancestries of people in Huron include Norwegian, Irish, English, and Swedish.
+People of Hispanic or Latino origin account for 11.73% of the city’s residents.
+Important ancestries of people in Huron include Norwegian, Irish, English, and Dutch.

 The most common language spoken in Huron is English.
 Other important languages spoken here include Spanish and Other Asian languages.